uzh-bf/gbl-knowledge/definitions/Bloom's Taxonomy.md

 - **Recognizing** refers to identifying knowledge and locating it in one's memory.
 - **Recalling** is the process of retrieving knowledge from memory.

 ## Understand
 The "Understand" category refers to determining the meaning of instructional messages and communication of all sorts (oral, written and graphic).
 The following cognitive processes are related to "Understand":
 - **Interpreting** is connotated with clarifying, paraphrasing, representing, or translating some communication.
 It is applied when changing from one form of representation to another like paraphrasing a speech.
 - Within **Exemplifying**, the idea is to find examples for a concept or priciple.
 This can be done through illustrating and instantiating.
-- To determining the category of something, categorizing or subsuming outline the cognitive process of **Classifying**
+- To determining the category of something, categorizing or subsuming outline the cognitive process of **Classifying**.
-- **Summarizing**
+- **Summarizing** is associated with the abstracting and generalizing a theme of major points.
 - **Inferring** describes drawing logical conclusions form information and comprises the processes of concluding, extrapolating, interpolating or predicting.
 - **Comparing** entails the juxtaposition of two ideas, objects or the like and is outlined through contrasting, mapping and matching.
 - **Explaining** refers to the construction of a model of a system for example a model to describe causes and their effects.

 ## Apply
+Within the "Apply" category, the learning aims at the ability to carry out or use a procedure in a given situation

 ## Analyse

 ## Evaluate

 ## Create

 The categorization is not strict and overlapping is possible.